 Because of the importance of maintaining the integrity of the academic day, the school does not endorse absences requested for the purpose of family convenience, outside social activities or extended vacation time.
-If extraordinary circumstances require such an absence, parents must send an email to the office at least 10 school days prior to the date in question to attendance@fcspaladins.org.
+If extraordinary circumstances require such an absence, in order to request approval, parents must fill out and submit the Pre-planned Absence Request Form at least one week prior to the date in question.
 Pre-approved absences are granted only in exceptional circumstances.
-If the request is athletic or an activity and is college preparatory in nature, the parent(s) and student may schedule an appointment with the HS principal to discuss the exceptional circumstances.
+If the request is regarding an athletic or other activity that is college preparatory in nature, the parent(s) and student may schedule an appointment with the HS principal to discuss the exceptional circumstances.
 If the absence is not approved, consequences will follow policy for unexcused absences as listed above.